Thomas MagicMirror with two screens. 55x83cm

 Then off to install MM and some modules on my two RPI.
 Since I wanted to keep it as clean as possible I only used: RSS feed, Compliments, Clock, Current weather and Sonos.
 This is the result

-I prepared two 23" screens that I got from a preowned store near where I live.
+I prepared two 23" screens.
 Took them apart and mounted the circuit board to some thin plastic.
 I then used some velcro to mount everything to the back of the screens.

 Now to the fun part!
 The actual building.
 I started with placing the mirror glass inside the frame and glued it with some “apoxy glue”.
 Then started to place the screens.